 Abigail Selzer King

 Abigail has received the Donald P. Cushman Memorial Award from the National Communication Association, the Outstanding Thesis Award from the Organization for the Study of Communication Language and Gender, and top paper awards from both the International Communication Association and the National Communication Association.
-Her research has appeared in journals including Argumentation & Advocacy, Computers & Education, and Visual Communication Quarterly.
+Her research has appeared in journals including Computers & Education, Communication Design Quarterly, and Visual Communication Quarterly.

 - Selzer King, A. (in press).
 Drawing talk, drawing ideas.
 Visual Communication Quarterly.

 - Selzer King, A., Jensen, R. E., Jones, C, & McCarthy, M. J. (2017).
 Dialectics of occupational stigma communication: The anticipatory socialization of sex educators.
 Health Communication, 1-9. doi: 10.1080/10410236.2017.1353867

 - Selzer King, A., Moore, K., Hardage Edlin, A., Frankel, S. (2017) Drawing strategies for communication planning: A rationale and exemplar of the Geometric Page Form (GPF) approach.
 Communication Design Quarterly, 5(1), 71-79. doi: 10.1145/3090152.3090158

 - Selzer King, A., Jacobsen, K. M., & Labriola, J. T. (2017).
 Visual methods for gathering post-test user feedback: Pilot testing the Picture Card Sort Deck.
 Proceedings of the International Professional Communication Conference.
 IEEE ProComm.